estebanDT30/luna-bot/README.md

 Another bot for Discord.
 Hoping to being able to do a lot of incredible functions.
 House made.

-*For now, a pending project.
+*For now, a hobby.
+A pending project.
 Sorry, doesn't expect frequent updates.*